 It is impossible for those who have once been enlightened, who have tasted the heavenly gift, who have shared in the Holy Spirit, who have tasted the goodness of the word of God and the powers of the coming age, if they fall away, to be brought back to repentance, because to their loss they are crucifying the Son of God all over again and subjecting him to public disgrace.
 (Heb 6:4-6)

-If you wear the lenses of performance-based Christianity, this could be a scary scripture, for it sounds like your salvation hinges on your behavior.
+If you wear the lenses of performance-based Christianity, this is a scary scripture.
+It sounds like your salvation hinges on your behavior.
 Do good, get good, but fall away and you’re lost forever.
 If that’s how this scripture appears to you, change your glasses!
 What you look through determines what you see.
-So read this scripture through the lens of Jesus and His finished work.
+Read this scripture through the lens of Jesus.

-Some say that this scripture is referring to Christians – those who have become sharers or partakers in the Holy Spirit.
+Some say this scripture is referring to Christians – those who have become sharers or partakers in the Holy Spirit.
 If so, then the argument being made is deliberately nonsensical.
 If they fall away it is impossible for them to get saved again because Jesus would have to come and die again.
 Since Jesus isn’t going to die again, then it’s impossible for them to fall away.
-Instead of being a threat to your eternal salvation, this verse actually supports it.
-But I know not everyone will agree.
+Instead of being a threat to your eternal salvation, this verse supports it.

 How many times can you be born again?

 I heard one reputable teacher say that if you are saved through an act of your free will, then you can get unsaved through an act of your free will.
 I guess the conclusion follows the premise but how true is the premise?
 Were you born into this world through an act of your free will?
 No, you had absolutely no say in the matter.
 So what about your spiritual birth?

 Yet to all who received him, to those who believed in his name, he gave the right to become children of God— children born not of natural descent, nor of human decision or a husband’s will, but born of God.
 (Joh 1:12-13).